MarcoEterno/frameformer-architecture/README.md

 to use some resources to complete a task, or to use them to create a new framework or not.

-WOULD BE NICE TO SET A BOOL VARIABLE USER_AWAY, IN ORDER TO FORCE THE MODEL TO DO THINGS ON HIS OWN.

 ## New Frameworks
---when to create them and how to call them--
 After having solved a task, the agent evaluates the solution.
 If the solution is convincing, the task can be marked as completed.
 If the solution is not convincing, the agent will redo the task in high